gom3sa/gr-macprotocols/Readme.md

 ## Examples

 Examples are provided and can be found in folder `examples`.
 I suggest you to open files `wifi_transceiver_nogui_*.grc` in Gnu Radio Companion and have a look at it.
-These are ready-to-go examples of transcievers with Medium Access Control over the PHY layer based on IEEE 802.11.
-In order to run these examples, *you must install* the project [gr-ieee802.11](https://github.com/bastibl/gr-ieee802-11).
+These are ready-to-go examples of transcievers with MAC protocol CSMA/CA over the PHY layer based on IEEE 802.11.
+In order to run these examples, **you must install** the project [gr-ieee802.11](https://github.com/bastibl/gr-ieee802-11).

 ## Contact